 Tori came to Aspen Country Day School in 2022 from Derby Academy in Massachusetts, where she was a Second Grade assistant teacher.
 Tori also taught at the Chestnut Hill School in Newton, Massachusetts, and was a camp counselor at Camp Onaway in New Hampshire.
-She graduated from the University of Vermont with a degree in elementary education and social services and expects to receive her Master’s Degree in Reading and Language from the University of Massachusetts Lowell in spring 2024.
+She graduated from the University of Vermont with a degree in elementary education and social services and received a Master’s Degree in Reading and Language from the University of Massachusetts Lowell.

 Which ACDS core value is most meaningful to you, and why?

-Community is important to me because we push each other to grow from working with one another and through our environment.
-We expect that of our students and I love that we come together to accomplish a common goal, which is to learn, achieve greatness, and build a space where we feel safe and have a sense of belonging.
+Community is important to me because it challenges us to grow, both through collaboration and the environment we create together.
+We expect the same of our students, and I love that we come together with a shared goal: to learn, achieve, and build a space where we feel safe and truly belong.

 What makes a student’s experience at ACDS distinctive from other schools?